 It is believed that the initial construction of the monument began in the early 12th century by the first ruler of the Delhi Sultanate, Qutab-ud-din Aibak.

 Aibak’s successor and son-in-law, Iltutmish added three more stories in the 13th century.
-The top story of the minaret is believed to have been destroyed by a lightning in 1369.
-Firoz hah Tughlaq rebuilt the structure adding another story.
+The top minaret is believed to have been struck by lightning in 1369 and destroyed.
+Firoz Shah Tughlaq rebuilt the structure adding another story.

-A UNESCO World Heritage site as well as being the highest brick minaret in the world and one of India’s most famous historical landmarks, Qutab Minar is a must see.
+Both a UNESCO World Heritage and one the highest brick minarets in the world, as well as one of India’s most famous historical landmarks, Qutab Minar is a must see.

 The initial construction of the red sandstone fort began a few years after Emperor Akbar arrived in Agra.
 He constructed the fort on the same site as the remains of an ancient site known as Badalgarh.
 Conception of the fort began in 1565.
 Eight years later in 1573 it was complete.
 Akbar and his thousands of workers built most of the structures in the fort.
 However, unfortunately many do not exist anymore.
 In the years following Akbar’s death, his successors added palaces and other structures within the fort.